information

 City Code Section

-1. A. No person shall provide residential recycling collection without first applying for and receiving approval as an approved residential recycler.
+1. A. No person may provide residential recycling collection without first applying for and receiving approval as an approved residential recycler.

 2. B. To have status as an approved residential recyclers an applicant must receive the City’s approval of recycling collection and processing plans prior to initiation of collection service, and at subsequent times as provided in the administrative rules.